rtj-dev/Flags/README.md

 ### 4.4 Closing Thoughts

-I'm aware this route was likely not the intended path, but in a real-world environment, a writable `/etc/passwd` would be a critical, high-priority misconfiguration that gives direct root access, so it made sense to exploit it.
+I'm aware this route was may not be the intended path, but in a real-world environment, a writable `/etc/passwd` would be a critical, high-priority misconfiguration that gives direct root access, so it made sense to exploit it.

-After gaining root via the `/etc/passwd` misconfiguration, I checked the system’s command history.
-It looks like the environment was built manually, users were created and configured from the root account, flags were added via `echo`, and permissions across the system were overly relaxed (e.g., `chmod 777` used in multiple locations).

-There’s also an attempt to cover tracks using `clear history` or `history clear`, which doesn’t actually remove the shell history.
+After gaining root via the `/etc/passwd` misconfiguration, I checked the system’s command history, which there was an attempt to cover tracks using `clear history` or `history clear`, which doesn’t actually remove the shell history.
 (For reference, the correct way would be `history -c && history -w`.)

 While the `snap-confine` binary with dangerous capabilities (`cap_sys_admin`, `cap_dac_override`, etc.) initially looked like a potential escalation vector, it seems more likely that its configuration was either default or unintentional, I didn’t find a clean escalation path involving Snap or the second user account (`Magaluf2012`).